The Ophthalmology Residency Program at the University of Louisville

 Over the three years, residents rotate through the Louisville Veterans Affairs Medical Center.
 There, they treat a very large and diverse patient population, and are provided valuable surgical experience.
 The VA Medical Center is home to a state-of-the art clinic, and a well-equipped, fully-functioning OR.

-Our four-week International Rotation, an elective in the third year, provides our residents the opportunity to gain experience abroad.
+Our two-week International Rotation, an elective in the third year, provides our residents the opportunity to gain experience abroad.
 Residents in the past have traveled all over the world to places such as Nepal, India, Israel and Pakistan, where they can observe and partner with local doctors, treat eye diseases and conditions not commonly seen in the U.S., establish and improve eye clinics, and offer support and treatment to people in need.

 The Accreditation Council for Graduate Medical Education (ACGME) requires that residents participate in scholarly activities, such as presenting at journal clubs and Grand Rounds, as well as publishing and participating in research.
 We support that requirement with a strong commitment to all of these activities.